 How to choose between debt and equity financing

-On the other side, selling stock to investors is what’s required for equity financing.
-If you don’t have a reliable source of income or you want more help and advice from investors, this may be a smart choice.
-However, this may necessitate sharing profits with investors and giving up some control of the company.
+On the other hand, equity financing involves selling shares of your company to investors.
+This can be a smart choice if you don’t have a reliable source of income or if you want more support and guidance from investors.
+However, it does mean sharing profits with investors and giving up some control of your company.